Constructor-io/constructorio-node/README.md

 This package can be installed via npm: `npm i @constructor-io/constructorio-node`.
 Once installed, simply import or require the package into your repository.

+Important: this library should only be used in a server-side context.

 ## 2. Retrieve an API key and token

 You can find this in your [Constructor.io dashboard](https://constructor.io/dashboard).
 Contact sales if you'd like to sign up, or support if you believe your company already has an account.